 What can Master Chefs learn from home cooks?

 The way home cooks cook with love and how they create flavors with love.
 Chefs sometimes get caught up in the concept and lose the flavors.

 What can home cooks learn from MasterChefs?

 Being a Chef means being repetitive & spending long hours in the kitchen doing the same thing again and again.
 Be aware of that before you think of starting your own restaurant.

 Come to the restaurant with an open heart and mind & treat the food like you treat art in a gallery.

 Spoon – use it for tasting all the time!

 What is Cooking?

 Cooking is science.
-It is incredible how heat changes the food, how ingredients come together to create the great taste.
+It is incredible how heat changes the food, and how ingredients come together to create a great taste.

 You do not allow your children to eat fast food?